CosiMichele/tf-js2-template/README.md

 # Terraform JS2 Deployment instructions

-**Do not clone this repository, instead clone https://gitlab.com/cyverse/cacao-tf-os-ops**

 Through a running bastion host, one can control (launch, shut down, restart) a number of VMs on the JS2 architecture.

 *ssh (in terraform.tfvars) and ID/Secret (in openrc) values have been removed for safety reasons.*